colussim/go-mysql-ai/README.md

 ✅ **Vector search in Go:** calculate the cosine similarity between the query embedding and those of the selected drugs to find the most relevant ones.

 ✅ **Creating the Ollama prompt:** use the text fields from the table for the most relevant identified drugs.
+The Qwen2.5:0.5b model is used to generate the prompt for the Olama request in the Chat box.

 ✅ **Send:** submit it to Ollama to generate the response

 > 📌 I have not decoded the embeddings to create the prompt for Ollama, as I believe it is unnecessary because embeddings are primarily useful for search and similarity comparison.
 However, once you have identified the relevant drugs, using the original text data for the prompt is a perfectly valid and often preferable approach.
-I will test by sending the embeddings directly to Ollama with a specific model.

 ![steps](imgs/steps.png)